 - Yelping when you pick him up around the chest area or general sensitivity to touch

 Your dog will have an initial evaluation to gauge his overall health and healthcare needs.
 This assessment can occur over the phone, email, or in-house, depending on the practice.
 But before any hands-on care, your dog chiropractor will need to consult with your veterinarian to get your pup’s medical history and other information, including X-rays, surgeries, or medications he’s currently taking or has taken in the past.
 You must work hand-in-hand with your regular veterinarian and dog chiropractor to ensure the safest course of treatment.

 The following video shows you just what to expect from a hands-on adjustment, and you’ll see how painless (and even enjoyable) it can be for your pup.

 So, when will your pup see relief after a chiropractic adjustment?
 It depends on the nature of his condition, injury, or ailment.
 After a single adjustment session, it could take anywhere from a few minutes or up to five days for your dog’s body to repair itself.
 For some conditions that may be all that he needs.
 For others, relief could take anywhere from a few sessions to months of sessions.

 Professional canine chiropractic has been recognized for more than 30 years with the founding of the American Veterinary Chiropractic Association (AVCA) in 1989.
 The AVCA provides the premier certifications for animal chiropractors in the U.S.

 Yes, several top pet insurance companies do cover dog chiropractic, massage, acupuncture, and other alternative treatments.
 If you already have pet insurance, check with your provider to see if dog chiropractic is covered.
-If you don’t have pet insurance or it’s excluded from coverage by your current provider, check out our pet insurance comparison to see which of the best providers cover chiropractic and other holistic therapies.Tagged With:
+If you don’t have pet insurance or it’s excluded from coverage by your current provider, check out our pet insurance coverage comparison table to see which of the best providers cover chiropractic and other holistic therapies.Tagged With: